 The Women’s Center plans programs and events to enrich students, faculty and staff.
 Certain events are yearly programs and have become our Signature Events.

-In partnership with Leadership and Civic Engagement, the Women’s Center co-sponsors an Alternative Spring Break (ASB) opportunity focused on gender-related social justice issues.
+In partnership with Student Leadership and Engagement, the Women’s Center co-sponsors an Alternative Spring Break (ASB) opportunity focused on gender-related social justice issues.
 The Women’s Center also sponsors an international spring break trip to (Guatemala with a focus on – Global Gender Issues & Interpersonal Violence.

 Domestic Violence Awareness Month is recognized in October each year.
 During this month, the Women’s Center hosts a series of events in honor of a month-long event in which we honor those who have lost their lives to domestic violence, as well as try to raise awareness about this public health concern.
 DVAM is part of a national awareness month, and the programs and events that the Women’s Center holds may vary by year.

-The Gender & Equity Research Symposium spotlights research that promotes a more equitable and justice-oriented society.
+The Gender and Equity Research Symposium spotlights research that promotes a more equitable and justice-oriented society.
 The symposium bridges the interdisciplinary nature of gender and equity work at NC State University by putting social justice and equity research into action and at the forefront of how we “think and do.”
 We encourage submissions for multidisciplinary work that centers on gender, equity and marginalized communities.

 Sexual Assault Awareness Month takes place in April and is part of a national attempt to raise awareness about sexual violence.
 During this month the Women’s Center holds various events and training to help raise awareness about sexual violence, create a campus that supports survivors, and teaches members of the Wolfpack to be active bystanders.
 Take Back the Night, a Women’s Center signature event, is part of SAAM and creates a space for survivors and allies to reclaim and share their experiences with sexual violence.